sedostheatre/sedos.co.uk/input/shows/2025-assassins.md

 *Assassins* plays at the [Bridewell Theatre](https://www.sedos.co.uk/venues/bridewell) from 17-21 September 2024.

+**Seeking a Choreographer**
+We are seeking a choreographer to join the creative team for *Assassins*.
+We will be setting the production at an American political convention with a dancing chorus (separate from the ensemble) to support the convention hosts - think Las Vegas, think big smiles, think cheerleaders and pompoms!
+This is a fantastic opportunity for a choreographer to bring the convention to life as well as helping with the overall musical staging.

+We will be auditioning in June with rehearsals (Tuesdays/Thursdays and Saturdays) starting in mid-July.

+If you are a choreographer interested in joining the team, we'd love to hear from you!
+Please email [assassins@sedos.co.uk](mailto:assassins@sedos.co.uk)

 **Assassins**
 Music and Lyrics by Stephen Sondheim
 Book by John Weidman